sciactive/pnotify/MIGRATING.md

 * The new modalish flow is the default flow.
 The default stack is configured to use it.
 To go back to the old behavior, use `PNotify.defaultStack.maxOpen = Infinity; PNotify.defaultStack.modal = false;`.
 * Using the factory functions is required.
 Using the `new` keyword will break your notice.
 * IIFE scripts have been replaced with UMD scripts, since static methods and properties are now module exports.
+  * The `dist` folder structure has changed.
+It's simpler now.
+All CSS and UMD scripts are right under `dist`, and ES6 modules are under `dist/es`.
 * The Buttons module has been integrated into PNotify Core.
 Everyone was using it anyway.
 All the options are the same (except for `classes`), they're just core options now.
 * Modules dont alter PNotify Core anymore.
 Instead, they are only used when they are explicitly added to the `modules` option.
   * Since they don't add themselves to PNotify anymore, the ones with a single option to toggle on/off, like Desktop, don't have that option anymore.
 If you don't want the functionality, don't include the module.